lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 ```

-3. Get the results from the request storing in VehicleDetection.results:
+3. The results are fetched from the request and stored in VehicleDetection.results:

 ```cpp
 				// parse inference results internally (e.g. apply a threshold, etc)